hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

   - Evaluates an expression to get an HTML string.
   - Passes it through the `html` filter.
   - Writes the result directly into `el.innerHTML`.
-  - Does not touch `node.innerHTML`; Nablla still walks the original template children.
+  - Does not touch `node.innerHTML`; Sercrod still walks the original template children.

 Combined effect when used together: